Rock 'n' Sock Connection: Reunions and legacy

-During the December 8th 2003 episode of Raw, The Rock aided Mick Foley once again during his confrontation with La Resistance.
-La Resistance briefly overpowered a distracted Mick and Rock, as The Rock berated Mick for referring to the team as "The Sock 'n' Rock Connection".
-The pair soon regained their composure taking down the French duo, with The Rock allowing Mick to deliver the final "People's Elbow", but soon berated him again as Mick attempted to use one of The Rock's catchphrases.
+During the December 8, 2003 episode of Raw, The Rock aided Mick Foley once again during his confrontation with La Resistance.
+La Resistance briefly overpowered a distracted Foley and The Rock, as The Rock berated Foley for referring to the team as "The Sock 'n' Rock Connection".
+The pair soon regained their composure taking down the French duo, with The Rock allowing Foley to deliver the final "People's Elbow", but soon berated him again as Foley attempted to use one of The Rock's catchphrases.

 In 2004, The Rock 'n' Sock Connection reunited at WrestleMania XX when they took on then Evolution members Randy Orton, Ric Flair, and Batista in a 3-on-2 handicap match.
 However, the Rock 'n' Sock Connection lost the match when Orton pinned Foley after an RKO.
+The Rock was released by WWE later that year, retired, and went into full-time acting.
+Foley wrestled part-time and worked as a commentator for WWE until August 2008.

 Foley was confirmed to appear on the November 14, 2011 episode of Raw "Rock Reunion" for a possible reunion of Rock 'n' Sock Connection, before The Rock's in-ring return at Survivor Series.
 They both appeared on that edition of Raw only for Rock to Rock Bottom Foley and leave.
 On Raw's 20th Anniversary, Mick Foley was greeted by his friend The Rock.
 The two hugged each other before being interrupted by Vickie Guerrero.
 Foley was puzzled as to why The Rock didn't talk back, then The Rock said to trust him and watch The Rock Concert.
 The two then exchanged hugs once more, and The Rock congratulated Foley for his impending WWE Hall of Fame induction and wished him well.